SuitedxD/Pancake/docs/plugins-guide.md

-# Plugins Guide
+# Plugin Creation Guide
-This is the official Pancake Plugins Guide.
+Welcome!
 Here you'll find everything you need to understand how to create, submit, and maintain your own plugin for Pancake.
 This guide is designed for both programmers and regular users, so everything will be clearly explained, with as much technical detail as necessary, but always focused on clarity and simplicity.

 The plugins system is intended to allow the community to contribute custom features while maintaining quality, stability, and security in Pancake.